imclem/Highcharts-export-module-asp.net/readme.md

 * Based upon ASP.NET Highcharts export module by Clément Agarini (June 15, 2011).
 * Re-written by Kevin P. Rice (http://tek4.com/).
-* **Important Information** To all the people using a version prior to ac837d6931e4a51fe6e2afbd731480c6b628c6f5 you must either comply to AGPLv3 license induced by iTextSharp or upgrade to the newest version which removed link to iTextSharp
+* **Warning** To all the people using a version prior to [ac837d6931e4a51fe6e2afbd731480c6b628c6f5](https://github.com/imclem/Highcharts-export-module-asp.net/commit/ac837d6931e4a51fe6e2afbd731480c6b628c6f5) you must either comply to AGPLv3 license induced by iTextSharp or upgrade to the newest version which removed link to iTextSharp

 ## Quick start